ronielsara/jobportal-api/README.md

 - Employers, Job Seekers, and Admins have different access levels.

 ### 5. Testing with Postman
-Import the provided **Postman collection** and use the following steps:
+Import the provided **Postman collection** located in the `postman/` folder and use the following steps:
 1. **Register a user** (`/api/auth/register`).
 2. **Log in** (`/api/auth/login`) to get a token.
 3. **Use the token** for each request, depending on the role (Employer, Job Seeker, or Admin).